Violation of the Wiedemann-Franz law in the Topological Kondo model

 \mysection{ Discussion.} We have found a class of systems in which the WFL is nontrivially violated, see also \cite{Us2021}.
-A value of the Lorenz ratio different from the ideal metallic case is generically expected in one and higher dimensions in the presence of electron-electron interactions \cite{Kane1996,Lucas2018}.
-However, while in one-dimensional systems the effect of the interaction is fully encoded in the Luttinger parameter $g$, we have shown that, when a junction between 1d TLLs is connected to three dimensional, Fermi liquid like reservoirs, at low enough energies the reservoirs always renormalize the parameter $g$ back to the noninteracting limit, washing out the corresponding renormalization of the response functions and of the Lorenz ratio \cite{Maslov1995,Oshikawa2006}.
+A value of the Lorenz ratio different from $L_0$ is generically expected in one and higher dimensions in the presence of electron-electron interactions \cite{Kane1996,Lucas2018}.
+However, while in one-dimensional systems the effect of the interaction is fully encoded in the Luttinger parameter $g$, we have shown that, when a junction between 1d Tomonaga Luttinger liquids is connected to Fermi liquid reservoirs, at low enough energies the reservoirs always renormalize the parameter $g$ back to the noninteracting limit, washing out the corresponding renormalization of the response functions and of the Lorenz ratio \cite{Maslov1995,Oshikawa2006}.
 Yet, a nontrivial splitting matrix ${\bf \rho}$ at the junction can give rise to a renormalization of the Lorenz ratio (by a universal factor $\frac{2}{3}$), despite the junction being made out of effectively noninteracting leads.
-An intuitive explanation follows from \cite{Nayak1997}: an injected particle of charge $e$ is equally "split" into fractional-charge- $\frac{2e}{3}$ particles propagating into the other two wires, and backscattered as a fractional, charge-$\frac{e}{3}$ hole.
+Indeed, the interplay between the Majorana-enforced boundary conditions and charge conservation implies that the low-temperature physics is described by the TK boundary conditions, enforcing that an injected particle of charge $e$ is equally "split" into fractional-charge- $\frac{2e}{3}$ particles propagating into the other two wires, and backscattered as a fractional, charge-$\frac{e}{3}$ hole.
 Particles and holes propagating in the same/opposite direction give opposite/equal sign contributions to the charge current and equal/opposite sign contributions to the thermal current: this originates the charge-heat separation, witnessed by the breakdown of the WFL at the TK FP.
+The emergence of fractional quasiparticles in this system has been discussed in connection with the shot noise in \cite{Beri2017}.